Canon SL2 vs Pentax K-1

 Travel and landscape photographers will find it useful that the K-1 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SL2 and the K-1 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the K-1 have been discontinued, but can regularly be found used on ebay.
 The K-1 was replaced by the Pentax K-1 II, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the SL2 and K-1 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Pentax K-1 Manual.

 So what is the bottom line?
 Is the Canon SL2 better than the Pentax K-1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.